NK-JittorCV/.github/profile/README.md

 - [Deng-Ping Fan](https://dengpingfan.github.io/)

-At present, we have offered four projects, namely
+At present, we have offered the following four projects.
+More methods and projects will be added to enrich the jittorcv community.

 - [JittorCls](https://github.com/JittorCV/jittorcls).
 An image classification repo.
 - [JittorDet](https://github.com/JittorCV/jittordet).
 An object detection repo.